seattle-beach/pivotal-life/README.md

 # Ruby version

 - CF requires the ruby version to be in the Gemfile
-- If you need to upgrade your ruby version, make sure to change both the .ruby-version file and the Gemfile
+- If you need to upgrade your ruby version, make sure to change both the .ruby-version file, Gemfile, and .travis.yml

 ## Resources